openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

 Future versions of the Linux Kernel (such as 3.0) will include support for the [Xen](http://en.wikipedia.org/wiki/Xen) hypervisor.
 This means that Linux distributions will typically offer out of the box support for both hosting Xen and running as a guest operating system under Xen. (...)

-
+â€

+â€œ

         [Unixmen/Anuradha Shukla: OIN-A patent pool to protect Linux users from lawsuits](http://www.unixmen.com/software/1789-oin-a-patent-pool-to-protect-linux-users-from-lawsuits)

 OIN or the [Open Invention Network](http://www.openinventionnetwork.com/licensees.php) is an industry-supporting independent group consisting of Linux users in a linux-logoroyalty-free environment and be protected from lawsuits for license infringement by proprietary software owners.
-The confrontation [between SCO vs Novell](https://www.networkworld.com/news/2010/061110-novell-wins-final-judgment-in.html); Microsoft™s claim of more than 235 patents being violated by Linux and open software community;
+The confrontation [between SCO vs Novell](https://www.networkworld.com/news/2010/061110-novell-wins-final-judgment-in.html); Microsoftâ€™s claim of more than 235 patents being violated by Linux and open software community;

 the list is long and lawsuits plenty.
 The organization protects small users from being exposed to corporate lawsuits given the larger patent pool and protection Open Invention Network offers.

-
+â€

 ### Reviews and Essays

+â€œ

         [Datamation/Cynthia Harvey: 50 Must-Have Open Source Apps for Your Home Office](http://www.datamation.com/open-source/50-must-have-open-source-apps-for-your-home-office-1.html)